42futures/tree-sitter-firm/README.md

 Firm is dual-licensed:

 - **Open Source:** AGPL-3.0 for open source projects
-- **Commercial:** Available for proprietary use: Contact 42futures for licensing
+- **Commercial:** Commercial license for proprietary use

-If you want to use Firm in a proprietary application or service without open-sourcing your code, you need a commercial license.
+If you want to use Firm in a proprietary application or service without open-sourcing your code, contact 42futures for a commercial license.